sammilucia/ASUS-G14-Debloating/README.md

 Frankly my laptop is 100% function-first and I prefer as little software on there as possible.
 I've never missed the ASUS software.
 For example why do I want my PC to be able to "Link" with nearby devices?
 For me—I don't!

 ## Power usage
 I'm using the WQHD G14 (2560x1440) which will probably draw more power than the FHD (1920x1080) version.
 However during general use my laptop sits between 5,400mW and 7,200mW of battery draw, with screen brightness on 30% and keyboard lighting on "low".
 This guide has reduced power usage by around 1,000mW.
-This is with [Bitdefender Free](https://www.bitdefender.com/solutions/free.html), [MacType](https://github.com/snowie2000/mactype) (of which I am also an author), [Rainmeter](https://www.rainmeter.net/), [Free Shooter](https://www.henrypp.org/product/freeshooter), [Mullvad VPN](https://mullvad.net/en/), [TinyWall](https://tinywall.pados.hu/), two instances of Google Backup & Sync x2 (idle), and [Phrase Express Client](https://www.phraseexpress.com/) running.

 ## Performance
 This doesn't affect performance in a noticable way.
 It certainly won't reduce performance.
 If there is any difference, it will be a few percent improvement.